GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 #### Getting Started

 1. **Start Metrics Collection:** Begin by launching the load tester tool to collect background metrics.
 This data will be used in later challenges.
 Confirm this is running for the students.
-2. **Explore the App:**  Each student should access the Movie Guru app on their own machine using the provided frontend IP address.
-Take 10 minutes to explore the app individually.
-If the front end isn't working properly due to GenAI api ratelimits, then make them watch the video instead.
+2. **Explore the App:** Each student should understand how the Movie Guru app works via the video link.

 #### Identifying User Journeys